TEFL World Factbook

 Land of the free, home of the brave, the United States is a gigantic geographical space just waiting to be explored.

-From the rice field terraces, the green, lush mountains, the national parks and breathtaking coastlines to the capital city of Hanoi, Vietnam will inspire and amaze you.
+From the rice field terraces, the lush, green mountains, the national parks and breath-taking coastlines to the capital city of Hanoi, Vietnam will inspire and amaze you.

 One of the safest countries in the world, Zambia offers natural beauty on an unparalleled level.
 The home of Victoria Falls and the walking safari, Zambia is a must-visit destination for adventurers who love the great outdoors and getting close to nature.

 Explore the world and improve the lives of the others